TomasPinila/Digital_factory_challenge/README.md

 # Digital Factory Challenge - Task Manager Application

 A full-stack task management application built with the MERN stack (MongoDB, Express.js, React, Node.js) that allows users to register, login, and manage their tasks.
+The application is deployed, click here to see it: https://todo-mern-app-frontend-dsmm.onrender.com

 ## Project Structure